 To better understand this, we should cover the idea of ketosis.
 You’ve probably heard of the keto diet.
 It’s based on a biological principle.
-When you cut carbohydrates and sugars from your diet, your body has to increase how much fat it burns in order to get you through the day.
+When you cut carbohydrates and sugars from your diet, your body will increase how much fat it burns to get you through the day.
 When your body burns a lot of fat, the metabolic process creates what are called ketones.
 When you are producing a lot of ketones, you are said to be in ketosis.

-The ketones are harmless to your body, but they don’t do anything either, so your body gets rid of them.
+The ketones are harmless to your body, but your body gets rid of them.
 They are carried to the lungs, and you exhale them.
-It is the ketones in your breath that causes keto breath.
+It is the ketones in your breath that cause keto breath.

 What Does It Smell Like?

 There are two smells known to accompany keto breath.
-One is that it smells fruity and many people with keto breath get fruity hints from their own breath.
+One is that it smells fruity, and many people with keto breath get fruity hints from their breath.
 It’s a little weird.
-When the problem gets strong enough, a lot of people describe it as smelling like nail polish remover.
+When the problem gets strong enough, many people describe it as smelling like nail polish remover.

 These are the distinct elements of keto breath, but it’s not the limit.
 The ketones can mix with other sources of smell in your mouth, and the result can take your keto breath meter off the scales.
 Keto morning breath is a whole new brew, and you probably want to keep it under control.